ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:sin
+      Solver acceptance level for 'SinConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:sinh
+      Solver acceptance level for 'SinhConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:sos1
+      Solver acceptance level for 'SOS1Constraint', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:sos2
       Solver acceptance level for 'SOS2Constraint', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:tan
+      Solver acceptance level for 'TanConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:tanh
+      Solver acceptance level for 'TanhConstraint', default 1:

       0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible